trapeze-bell-peter/ror_on_docker/README.md

 `docker-compose` gives us a way of having different database instances running on the same development machine.
 This gives us the best of both world: we can use Rubymine, rvm and bundler to ensure that the Ruby environment is consistent for developers working on the same branch, while allowing us to run different databases associated with different branches.
+Because we are still running the application locally, our usual tool chain, particularly in Rubymine, works fine with no tweaking.

-This article and associated Git repository shows how I have solved the problem.
+This article and associated Git repository shows how I have started using Docker-compose to have different setups within the same development directory structure.
+Switching between different development branches, particularly when the database schema is evolving is more straightforward.
+However, as I explain at to the end of the article its not a panacea.

 # The toy problem

 The associated Git repository contains the various files here, together with a toy application that uses the concepts described here to run.
-In common with Ruby-on-Rails convention (over configuration), the toy problem is an ultra-simplistic bulletin board.
+In common with Ruby-on-Rails convention (almost over configuration), the toy problem is an ultra-simplistic bulletin board.
 Users of the bulletin board can:

 * View, edit and delete users and posts (standard CRUD).